authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ### Access Control Configuration

-In addition to the restriction of the token audience having to match the target location you must also grant access in the Access Control section of of the configuration either to the user or in the instance of the `client_credentials` grant the client itself.
+In addition to the restriction of the token audience having to match the target location you must also grant access in the Access Control section of the configuration either to the user or in the instance of the `client_credentials` grant the client itself.

 It is important to note that the `client_credentials` grant is **always** treated as 1FA thus only the `one_factor`